 At baseline and at 6 months after the start of treatment, transvaginal ultrasonography was performed to assess residual myometrial thickness, niche depth, length, and width.

-Participants received a monophasic combined oral contraceptive pill containing 0.03 mg ethinyl estradiol and 3 mg drospirenone (Technospiron® 0.03/3 mg, Technopharm, Egypt), taken for 21 days starting on day 2 of menstruation for six consecutive cycles.
+Participants received a monophasic combined oral contraceptive pills containing 0.03 mg ethinyl estradiol and 3 mg drospirenone (Technospiron® 0.03/3 mg, Technopharm, Egypt), starting on day 2-5 of menstruation for 21 days followed by a 7-day hormone-free interval, for six consecutive cycles.

-Participants received a 52 mg levonorgestrel-releasing intrauterine system (Mirena®, Bayer, Oy Finland), inserted under transvaginal ultrasound guidance within the first three days of menstruation for 6 months.
+Participants received a 52 mg levonorgestrel-releasing intrauterine system (Mirena®, Bayer, Oy Finland), inserted under transvaginal ultrasound guidance within the first 5 days of menstruation for 6 months.

 Benha Univesity Hospital